 Glacial Landscapes of Southern Wisconsin – Drumlin Field near Helenville, Wisconsin

-Kames are round hills of glacial sediment (sand and gravel) formed from meltwater streams from glaciers, arranged in layers.
-Kames often occur in clusters, and occur in the same regions with kettles; (kettle and kame topography).
+Kames: Kames are round hills of glacial sediment (sand and gravel) formed from meltwater streams from glaciers and arranged in layers.
+Kames often occur in clusters, and occur in the same regions with kettles.
+This is known as kettle and kame topography.

-Glacial Drumlin State Trail Communities
+Glacial Drumlin State Trail | Communities

-Jelli’s Market and Farm Store
+Jelli’s Market and Farm Store | Helenville, Wisconsin

-If you’re up for a visit to a local farm, you can take a small diversion from the Glacial Drumlin State Trail to visit Jelli’s Market in Helenville, WI (~2 miles off the trail).
-Jelli’s is a wonderful family-owned farm where you can pick apples, raspberries, strawberries and blueberries in season or visit the farm store to purchase handmade soaps, jams, honey, maple syrup, fresh donuts and other pastries during the summer months, fruit pies, popsicles, and other homemade crafts.
-You’ll often spot one of the family’s friendly cats or dogs on the farm.
-Jelli’s is open daily from 9am-5pm as of April 21, 2025.
+If you’re up for a visit to a local farm, you can take a small diversion from the Glacial Drumlin State Trail to visit Jelli’s Market in Helenville, WI (about 2 miles off the trail).
+Jelli’s is a wonderful family-owned farm where you can pick apples, raspberries, strawberries and blueberries in season.
+In addition, Jelli’s has sunflowers and a pumpkin patch in the fall.

 To get to Jelli’s from the Glacial Drumlin State Trail, exit the trail at Farmington Rd. and travel north for about 2 miles; Jelli’s Market will be on your right.